jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 7.3 Confidence Gating

-Before the minhash score is used, it's gated by a coverage confidence factor.
-This prevents organisms with very little coverage from getting inflated minhash scores:
+Before the minhash score is used, it's "gated" by a coverage confidence factor.
+Think of a gate as a checkpoint: if an organism doesn't have enough genome coverage, we don't trust its minhash score regardless of how good it looks.
+This prevents organisms with very sparse coverage from getting artificially inflated scores:

 ```math
 \text{conf} = w_b \cdot \text{breadth\_sigmoid}(c) + w_g \cdot G_{\text{score}}
 ```

-By default $w_b = 1.0$ and $w_g = 0.0$, so gating is based purely on breadth.
+Here $w_b$ and $w_g$ are weights that control how much the breadth sigmoid vs. the Gini score contribute to the gate.
+By default $w_b = 1.0$ and $w_g = 0.0$, so gating is based purely on breadth (genome coverage).

 ```math
 \boxed{\text{minhash\_reduction} = \text{clamp}(\text{conf},\; 0,\; 1)}